wragge/dfat-documents-web/_volumes/volume-5-1941-july-1942-june/156-mr-john-curtin-prime-minister-to-mr-s-m-bruce-high-commissioner-in-the-united-kingdom.md

 The form of authority proposed is as follows:-

-GEORGE VI, by the Grace of God, of Great Britain, Ireland, an&amp; the British Dominions beyond the Seas, King.
+GEORGE VI, by the Grace of God, of Great Britain, Ireland, an& the British Dominions beyond the Seas, King.
 Defender of the Faith, Emperor of India, etc.

 To all and singular to whom these Presents shall come, Greeting!
 WHEREAS it is provided by section two of the Commonwealth of Australia Constitution that a Governor-General appointed by the Queen shall be Her Majesty's Representative in the Commonwealth, and shall have and may exercise in the Commonwealth during the Queen's pleasure, but subject to that Constitution, such powers and functions of the Queen as Her Majesty may be pleased to assign to him: